AlexzanderFlores/WOKCommands/README.md

     messagesPath,
     showWarns: true, // Show start up warnings
-    del: -1, // Timeout in seconds before and error message gets deleted (Missing permissions, missing roles, or command disabled) set to -1 to disable dbOptions,
+    del: -1, // Timeout in seconds before and error message gets deleted (Missing permissions, missing roles, or command disabled) set to -1 to disable
+    reply: true // Will determine if the bot uses message.reply() or message.channel.send().
+If not set it will default to message.reply() dbOptions,
     disabledDefaultCommands
   })